bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 The scenario covered by the filter is the following:

-- The Bonita Kerberos filter intercepts all the requests to bonita portal pages, and checks if the user is already logged in on Bonita
+- The Bonita Kerberos filter intercepts all the requests to Bonita portal pages, and checks if the user is already logged in on Bonita

     - If already logged in => Allow the access
     - If not logged in => The request is transferred to the Spnego authenticator